Iracoubou St. Joseph Church

-The small village of Iracoubou was founded in the early 19th century in the lands of Arawak and Galibi people.
-The town is located at the estuary of Iracoubou stream in the site where it is crossed by (locally) important road between the main city of French Guiana – Cayenne and the capital city of Suriname – Paramaribo.
+The small village of Iracoubou was founded in the early 19th century in the lands of the Arawak and Galibi people.
+The town is located at the estuary of Iracoubou stream in the site where it is crossed by a (locally) important road between the main city of French Guiana – Cayenne and the capital city of Suriname – Paramaribo.

 Iracoubou is not far from the Atlantic ocean – but the land between the village and ocean is covered with tropical forest.
 In fact, most of the land around the village is a pristine forest with smaller patches of agricultural fields closer to the settlement.

 Father Raffray arrived in this remote outpost of civilization on March 6, 1886.
 In the remote, almost isolated village amidst the rainforest lived some 500 – 600 people.
 Raffray decided that he will make a model city.
 One of the first steps in this was the construction of a new church.

 Works were started by the local people in 1887 and in January the church was built.
 This structure is constructed from the local trees and the walls are infilled with bricks.